tolkit/telomeric-identifier/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    explore    Use a search of all substrings of length k to query a genome for a telomere sequence.
-    find       Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade. help       Print this message or the help of the given subcommand(s) min        Emit the canonical lexicographically minimal DNA string. plot       SVG plot of CSV generated from search or find. search     Search the input genome with a specific telomeric repeat search string. trim       Trim a specific telomeric repeat from the input reads and yield reads oriented at the telomere start.
+    explore    Use a range of kmer sizes to find potential telomeric repeats. find       Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade. help       Print this message or the help of the given subcommand(s) min        Emit the canonical lexicographically minimal DNA string. plot       SVG plot of TSV generated from search or find. search     Search the input genome with a specific telomeric repeat search string. trim       Trim a specific telomeric repeat from the input reads and yield reads oriented at the telomere start.
 ```

 ### Explore

 `tidk explore` will identify all sequences of length k, which repeat at least twice throughout a genome.
 Repeats of high number toward the beginning or end of sequences are likely candidates for telomeric repeats.
 The reported repeats are the lexicographically most minimal of all possible string rotations of the telomeric repeat, in both forward and reverse complement forms.

-It outputs either a csv or bedgraph of potential telomeric repeats and their locations, in addition to a text file of the potential telomeric repeat sequences, and how often they are found in the genome.
+It outputs either a TSV or bedgraph of potential telomeric repeats and their locations, in addition to a text file of the potential telomeric repeat sequences, and how often they are found in the genome.

 For example:
-`tidk explore --fasta fastas/iyBomHort1_1.20210303.curated_primary.fa --minimum 5 --maximum 12 -o test_dist -t 500` searches the genome for repeats from length 5 to length 12 sequentially (definite potential to be made concurrent) on the freshly minted <a href="https://www.ebi.ac.uk/ena/browser/view/PRJEB43539"><i>Bombus hortorum</i> genome</a>.
+`tidk explore --fasta fastas/iyBomHort1_1.20210303.curated_primary.fa --minimum 5 --maximum 12 -o test_dist -t 500` searches the genome for repeats from length 5 to length 12 sequentially (definite potential to be made concurrent) on the <a href="https://www.ebi.ac.uk/ena/browser/view/PRJEB43539"><i>Bombus hortorum</i> genome</a>.

 ```
-tidk-explore 0.1.5
+tidk-explore 0.2.2
-Use a search of all substrings of length k to query a genome for a telomere sequence.
+Use a range of kmer sizes to find potential telomeric repeats.

 USAGE:
-    tidk explore [OPTIONS] --fasta <fasta>
+    tidk explore [OPTIONS] --output <output> --dir <dir> <fasta>

+ARGS:
+    <fasta>    The input fasta file.

 OPTIONS:
+    -d, --dir <dir>                Output directory to write files to.
-    -d, --distance <distance>      The distance in base pairs from the beginning or end of a chromosome, to report potential telomeric repeats in. [default:
+        --distance <distance>      The distance in base pairs from the beginning or end of a chromosome, to report potential telomeric repeats in. [default:
                                    150000]
     -e, --extension <extension>    The extension, defining the output type of the file. [default: tsv] [possible values: tsv, bedgraph]
-    -f, --fasta <fasta>            The input fasta file.
     -h, --help                     Print help information
     -l, --length <length>          Length of substring.
+        --log                      Output a log file.
-    -m, --minimum <minimum>        Minimum length of substring. [default: 5] -o, --output <output>          Output filename for the TSVs (without extension). [default: tidk- explore]
+    -m, --minimum <minimum>        Minimum length of substring. [default: 5] -o, --output <output>          Output filename for the TSVs (without extension).
     -t, --threshold <threshold>    Positions of repeats are only reported if they occur sequentially in a greater number than the threshold. [default: 100] -v, --verbose                  Print verbose output.